Fairhope Museum of History

 Lawrence (Larry) Thomas

 C. Michale Arnold

 City of Fairhope

 Roger C. Gentle

 Daniel R. Stankoski

 Topics.
 This historical marker is listed in these topic lists: Architecture • Charity & Public Work • Law Enforcement.
 A significant historical date for this entry is April 5, 2005.

 Location.
 30° 31.425′ N, 87° 54.164′ W. Marker is in Fairhope, Alabama, in Baldwin County.
 Marker is at the intersection of 24 N Section Street and Fairhope Avenue, on the right when traveling north on 24 N Section Street.
 Touch for map.
 Marker is in this post office area: Fairhope AL 36532, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Craig Turner Sheldon (here, next to this marker); Land, Capital, Labor (approx. half a mile away); Tears of Sorrow (approx. half a mile away); Marietta Johnson (approx. half a mile away); Welcome to the Fairhope Pier (approx. 0.7 miles away); City of Daphne (approx. 5½ miles away); Little Bethel Baptist Church:
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Craig Turner Sheldon (here, next to this marker); Land, Capital, Labor (approx. half a mile away); Tears of Sorrow (approx. half a mile away); Marietta Johnson (approx. half a mile away); Welcome to the Fairhope Pier (approx. 0.7 miles away); Confederate Rest Cemetery

 Credits.
 This page was last revised on March 2, 2019.
-This page originally submitted on January 19, 2019, by Sandra Hughes of Killen, Alabama, USA.
-This page has been viewed 144 times since then.
-Photos: 1, 2. submitted on January 19, 2019, by Sandra Hughes of Killen, Alabama, USA. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on January 19, 2019, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 282 times since then and 18 times this year.
+Photos: 1, 2. submitted on January 19, 2019, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Andrew Ruppenstein was the editor who published this page.